anderbubble/beegfs-docs/docs/mirroring.rst

 .. figure: storage-service-mirror.png

-   Figure 6: Storage Service Buddy Mirror Groups
+   Storage Service Buddy Mirror Groups

 Storage buddy mirroring can also be used with an odd number of storage servers.
 This works, because BeeGFS buddy groups are composed of